Alviseg261916/GRB-Diary/README.md

 ### Project Description

-This application is a Python-based digital diary featuring a CustomTkinter graphical interface and an SQL back end for robust data management.
+This application is a side project that i've made for my girlfriend made completely in Python-based digital diary featuring a CustomTkinter graphical interface and an SQL back end for robust data management.
 Uniquely, it incorporates the pvInStyle library—enabling smooth fade-in/fade-out animations and sophisticated page transitions.
 As a result, each button can orchestrate entire pages of complex elements rather than single widgets, yielding a more dynamic, modern, and well-structured user experience.
 The use of SQL authentication allows multiple users to maintain separate, password-protected diaries, ensuring privacy and security.

 Originally conceived as a personal project, this prototype evolved into a comprehensive proof of concept.
 Please note that it is intended solely to demonstrate feasibility and is not distributed for production use.